Blocking ads removes funding from us!

 Battery

-I was very curious about the battery, Samsung had this last year Protrouble.
+I was very curious about the battery, as Samsung had problems with it last year.
 I tested the device for three weeks, always with Full HD+ and 120 Hz.
-I got about five hours in the "display time".
-That's a good value for a small 4.000 mAh battery, if that's not enough for you, you get 21 mAh more directly with the S800+, namely 4.800 mAh.
+I got about five hours of "display time".
+That's a good value for a small 4.000 mAh battery, and if that's not enough for you, the S21+ gives you 800 mAh more, namely 4.800 mAh.

-So I got along very well with the device for a day, the device was charged again from 73 to 0 in about 100 minutes Procent.
-Samsung puts a charging cable in the box, but not the power supply.
+So I managed to get through a whole day with the device, charging it from 73 to 0 percent in about 100 minutes.
+Samsung includes a charging cable in the box, but not the power adapter.

 Overall, I am satisfied with the battery, but the successor should have at least 4.500 mAh on board.
 The competition does the same in terms of price.